Skip to content

 • A handler function.

-A smart function processes an HTTP Request object and yields a Response object, mirroring the functionality of conventional web server handlers or cloud functions.
+A smart function processes an HTTP Request object and returns a Response object, mirroring the functionality of conventional web server handlers or cloud functions.

 • An export default statement.

 export default is JavaScript syntax required for defining an ECMAScript module.
-Smart functions must have an default export of a function, which has the following type:
+Smart functions must have a default export of a function that has the following type:

 typescript